 As of December 2013, the median grade awarded at Harvard is an A-, and the most frequently awarded grade is an A. You might be tempted to believe this is the natural outcome for an institution populated entirely (by its own reckoning, at least) by geniuses.
 However, since any university’s grading scale is supposed to function as a sliding scale relative to its own student body, a better explanation is that Harvard professors aren’t very rigorous in their grading standards.
 After all, if everyone gets an A on everything, how much does an A actually mean?

-The answer is not much, a fact put on fabulous display by the Wall Street Journal’s recent publication of an article detailing the findings of a recent Harvard Business School study.
-Feel free to read the whole thing if you like, but here’s a comprehensive summary:
+The answer is not much, a fact put on fabulous display by a Wall Street Journal’s recent publication detailing the findings of a recent Harvard Business School study.
+Here’s a comprehensive summary:

 Main Findings of Harvard Business School Study

 - Being different can socially benefit some people, in some situations, sometimes